lam-dan/nodeJSTest/README.md

 # nodeJSTest

-As part of another job application, I was given a JavaScript coding exam on data manipulation, data structures, and sorting.
+As part of a job application, I was given a JavaScript coding exam on data manipulation, data structures, and sorting.

 ## Step 1
 Write a node script that takes data like this: